What Grantees Want: Publicizing Your Partners and Their Work - Exponent Philanthropy

 How to Build a Newsletter Distribution List

-Our members that publish newsletters advise starting small and gradually building a list over time.
+Our members that publish newsletters say to start small and gradually build a list over time.

-• Invite your board members, committee members, grantees, advisors, and consultants to sign up for your newsletter or listserv and ask them to invite their contacts.
+• Invite your board members, committee members, grantees, advisors, and consultants to sign up for your newsletter and ask them to invite their contacts.

 • After each meeting you have with stakeholders (such as other funders, people working in your field or issue, and government staff) ask if you can add them to your mailing list.
 Sign them up directly rather than waiting for them to sign up.